kscalelabs/store/README.md

 # K-Scale Store

+This is the codebase for our online store.

+This site contains:

-This is the code for our online store.
-This is a simple store for buying and selling robots and robot parts.
+- a marketplace for buying and selling robots and robot parts
+- a developer terminal for managing and interacting with your robots

 If you would like to contribute, see the [CONTRIBUTING.md](CONTRIBUTING.md) file and check out the [project tracker](https://github.com/orgs/kscalelabs/projects/8/views/1).